 An additional problem with ‘no-self’ is that even if you manage to dispel the intellectual idea of a self the feeling remains.
 And if I ‘witness’ my breathing and random thoughts rising up in me, this still feels like ‘me’ doing the witnessing.
 My sense of self hasn’t gone away, it has just taken one step back.
 Imagine stepping out of a room, then looking back and saying, ‘See, there’s no one in the room’.
 Of course there isn’t, you fool.
 You’ve just stepped outside, thus emptying it.

-The only way I can see around this problem is to make consciousness so dominate your mind that you never get the chance to think yourself into your picture of the world.
+The only way I can see around this problem is to make simple animal-like consciousness so dominate your mind that you never get the chance to think yourself into the picture.
 You have to try to experience the world before ‘you’ appear in consciousness.
-I suppose this might be how animals experience things.
-Cheetahs probably don’t think, ‘This is me running of so gracefully after a gazelle’.
+Cheetahs probably don’t think, ‘This is me running oh so gracefully after a gazelle’.
 For the cheetah there is only the gazelle.
 Cheetah-thinking probably doesn’t split the world into subjects and objects.

-I’m not even that sure that getting rid of the self is such a great idea.
-After all, we’ve been there before when we were mere brutes and were we happier for it?
+Yet even if this is possible I’m not sure that getting rid of the self is a good idea.
+After all, we’ve been there before when we were mere brutes and were we any happier for it?
 Which is better, to lose yourself in the contemplation of a distant mountain at sunset or to think, ‘This is so nice; sitting here in my chair on my porch and staring at a distant mountain at sunset’?
 In the former you are lost in contemplation while in the latter you are aware of the pleasure you are feeling.
 Does this add or detract from the experience?
-It’s hard to say but it seems to me that self-consciousness is what humans naturally do.
+It’s hard to say but it seems to me that self-consciousness is just what humans naturally do.

 Much better, in my opinion, than trying to persuade yourself that you don’t exist is to shrink your sense of self.
 If you think that others are always looking at you and talking about you and everything you do is of supreme importance you probably have an inflated sense of self.
 On the other hand, if you go for long periods without thinking about yourself and don’t think the fate of the world hangs on your every action then your ego is probably the size it should be.
 This seems to me the best way to go and I view it as I view the miniaturisation of computers: I want them to be small and light but not to disappear altogether!

 While thinking about all this on the train to work this morning I found myself sitting near a Japanese mother with her daughter.
 The girl was about three-years old and she was staring wide-eyed around the train carriage, completely absorbed in everything she saw.
 I suppose at that moment she had the simple consciousness of a cheetah.
-After looking slowly around her eyes came to rest on me.
+After slowly looking around her eyes came to rest on me.
 Our eyes met and she immediately looked down at the floor in shyness.
 In her mind she had suddenly become a subject in a sea of objects.
-I felt sorry for making her self-conscious and for dragging her away from her unified world into my world of me-in-here, everything-else-out-there, the world of selves and separateness.
+I felt sorry for making her self-conscious and for dragging her away from her unified world into my world of selves and separateness.
 I imagined that as she gets older it will become ever more difficult for her to lose herself like that.
-Self-consciousness and thinking will become habitual and come between her and the world, as it has done with me.
+Self-consciousness and thinking will become habitual and come to separate her from the rest of the world, as it has done with me.